 Say all you want about tax being one of the only two certainties in life, for private fund managers it’s often anything but.

-Private equity firms have (reasonably) used the rule to shift certain costs contingent on signing, like transaction fees, to the post-acquisition entity.
-These typically represent roughly 1 to 3 percent of the enterprise value, which can mean hundreds of millions of dollars depending on the deal size.
-Two years ago the Internal Revenue Service (IRS) issued some guidance suggesting this didn’t always seem OK, but this didn’t result in any massive changes in fund managers’ M&A tax planning, mostly because GPs and their tax advisers didn’t agree with the tax authority’s interpretation of the tax code.
+Private equity firms have (reasonably) used the rule to shift certain costs contingent on signing, like monitoring fees, to the post-acquisition entity.
+These typically represent roughly one to three percent of the enterprise value, which can mean hundreds of millions depending on the deal size.
+Two years ago the Internal Revenue Service issued some guidance suggesting this didn’t always seem ok, but this didn’t result in any massive changes in fund managers’ M&A tax planning; mostly because GPs and their tax advisers didn’t agree with the tax authority’s interpretation of the tax code.
 That may have to soon change.

-Of course, private equity firms can ignore this proposal too and fight the matter in tax court (or hope the final regulations offer something different).
+Of course private equity firms can ignore this regulation too, and fight the matter in tax court.
 But that’s a more costly exercise few probably dare to fight.
 On the plus side, the new regulations will offer the industry a little more (and much needed) tax certainty.
-It’s just an answer the industry won’t like much.
+It’s just likely going to be an answer the industry won’t like.